-Inmates have gone public, accusing BOP of refusing to issue time credits to inmates as promised.
+Prisoners have gone public, accusing BOP of refusing to issue time credits as promised.
 Michel Cohen, President Trump’s former lawyer, even filed two petitions implying that he had not received the time credits despite earning them.
-Another inmate, Glen Adkins, Jr., described an approved-programs guide from BOP that directly contradicted the First Step Act.
+Another prisoner, Glen Adkins, Jr., described an approved-programs guide from BOP that directly contradicted the First Step Act.
 BOP issued the guidelines without congressional approval.
 In addition, BOP points out that they do not have to issue time credits under the new law until 2022, a full four years after Trump signed the legislation.

-Other problems with the First Step Act include ambiguous language around how inmates earn time credits.
+Other problems with the First Step Act include ambiguous language around how prisoners earn time credits.
 Prisoners should receive 15 days of time credits for every 30 days of programming.
 But the wording in the law does not define what constitutes a day of programming.
-Because of this, inmates could participate in programs for weeks and earn just a few hours toward time credits.
-It also pressures inmates to participate in faith-based programs to earn time credits, even if those programs contradict their individual beliefs.
+Because of this, prisoners could participate in programs for weeks and earn just a few hours toward time credits.
+It also pressures prisoners to participate in faith-based programs to earn time credits, even if those programs contradict their individual beliefs.